ENTRY LIST

 GREG VAN AVERMAET – AG2R Citroën Team

-A regular at the GPCQM, where he has competed 8 times, he has achieved 6 podium finishes in Québec City and 3 in Montréal, where he stood on the top step of the podium in 2019, as well as in 2016 as the reigning Olympic champion.
+A regular at the GPCQM, which he has competed in on 9 occasions, he has claimed 6 podium finishes in Québec City and 3 in Montréal.
+In the metropolis, he reached the top step of the podium in 2019, as well as in 2016 as reigning Olympic champion.
+2023 will mark his final season.

 HUGO HOULE – Israel-Premier Tech